 - Step 3: Email your potential candidates – using our template.

 - Step 4: Interview them on the phone with our questions.

 - Step 5: Select the best one for your needs.

 How to Find A Real Estate Agent

-Finding a realtor is your first step towards buying your very first dream home.
-Often, first time home buyers ask: “Do I need a realtor?”
+Finding a real estate agentis your first step towards buying your very first dream home.
+Often, first time home buyers ask: “Do I need a real estate agent?”

 In short: Yes.